 Milwaukee Defense Attorney Explains Wisconsin Knife Law Reform Bill & Knife Law Preemption

 When Governor Scott Walker signed 2015 Assembly Bill 142 into law on February 6th 2016, a number of important changes went into effect impacting the legal status of knives in Wisconsin.

 What are some of those changes, and what do you need to know?
 Let’s get started.

-Changes to Wisconsin Concealed Carry and Switchblade Laws
+Changes to Wisconsin Concealed Carry Knife & Switchblade Laws